hxdxri/cybersecurity-labs/README.md

 # Cybersecurity Labs Portfolio

-Welcome to my cybersecurity labs portfolio!
-This repository showcases my hands-on experience with various cybersecurity tools and concepts through practical labs and documentation.
+Welcome to our cybersecurity labs portfolio!
+This repository showcases our hands-on experience with various cybersecurity tools and concepts through practical labs and documentation.

 ## 🎯 Project Goals